arob5/arob5.github.io/_posts/2024-05-30-active-subspaces.md

 ## Active and Inactive Variables
-Since the active subspace is $r$-dimensional, we can represent vectors living in this subspace with $r < d$ coordinates.
+Since the active subspace is $r$-dimensional, we can represent vectors living in this subspace with $r \leq d$ coordinates.
 It is this fact that allows for useful dimensionality reduction in downstream applications.
 Given an input $x \in \mathbb{R}^d$ we want to identify the vector in the active subspace that provides the best approximation to $x$.
 The optimal